 - Link student learning outcomes to the broader mission and goals of the relevant school and college

-- Map where in the curriculum (courses/assignments/educational experiences) students have the opportunity to work toward the given goals
+- Map where in the curriculum (courses/assignments/educational experiences) students have the opportunity to work toward the stated outcomes

 - Develop a method(s) of discovering if students have met the learning outcomes in the appropriate places in the curriculum